aws-samples/serverless-test-samples/java-test-samples/fargate-lambda-stepfunction-async/async-sqs-lambda-stepfunction-dynamodb/README.md

 ## Async-sqs-lambda-stepfunction-dynamodb
-A Simple Spring Boot application integration with SQS and DynamoDB.
+A Simple DynamoDB & SQS integration with Spring Boot application and deployed on Fargate.

 ![img_1.png](doc/async-order-processing.png)